ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/init_cell/README.md

  * on clicking the provided button in the main toolbar
    ![main toolabr button](icon.png)
- * by default, on kernel ready notification.
+ * by default, on kernel ready notification for trusted notebooks.
    This is configurable (see options section).
+   In untrusted notebooks, a warning is displayed if the cells would otherwise have been run.

 Options